refinedev/refine/documentation/docs/guides-concepts/authentication/index.md

 Under the hood, Refine utilizes the [`useOnError`][use-on-error] hook for all data hooks.
 This means that when a promise is rejected from the `dataProvider` or when you get an error response from the API, Refine automatically calls `authProvider.onError` by using the `useOnError` hook.

-Let's say wan't to get product from the API with [`useOne`][use-one] hook.
+Let's say we want to get product from the API with [`useOne`][use-one] hook.
 If the user is not authenticated, the API will return an error response.
 You can handle this error by implementing `authProvider.onError` method and Refine will automatically call this method when the error occurs.

 <OnError />